thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 delete-widget-2:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-3-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab and click a "Pencil" icon in the widget&#39;s type row to open widget details;'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click a "Pencil" icon in the widget&#39;s type row to open widget details.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-4-pe.png
-        title: 'Click on the "Delete widget type" button in the widget details;'
+        title: 'Click on the "Delete widget type" button in the widget details.'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-5-pe.png
         title: 'Confirm deleting the widget type in the dialog box.'